-EdCo Members Ansley Glenn, Luke Johnson, and Nita Smith were recently asked, “What is something you wish non-teachers knew or understood about teaching?”
+EdCo Members Ansley Glenn, Luke Johnson, and Nita Smith discuss what they wish non-teachers understood about teaching.
 Their answers speak to the heart of teaching.

 Summer break.
 It always comes up when people talk about teachers.
 Teacher salaries, teacher schedules, teacher stress.
 All of it is explained away by a long summer break.
 And as we begin that “break” again this year, it’s the perfect time to reflect on what teachers really want non-teachers to know and understand about teaching, allowing them to see that the summer break isn’t really what it’s about at all.